Nicholas-Schaub/TensorState/docs/source/Installation.rst

 -----------------

 The compile code uses compiler intrinsics found in most CPUs created in 2015 or later.
-As long as the CPU is haswell or later, there shoulnd't be any issues.
+As long as the CPU is haswell or later, there shouldn't be any issues.

 Currently, there is no fallback for working on platforms that do not have a C++ compiler or are working on platforms other than x86 architectures such as ARM.